antoniofull/thexpatmagazine.com/src/pages/blog/2014-04-06-canary-islands-facts.md

 **8 &#8211; Tenerife airport is known for the biggest tragedy in the aviation history.**

-In 1977 at the **Tenerife airport** a collision between a klm boing and a Pam an, killed 583 people making this the <span style="text-decoration: underline;">biggest tragedy in the history of aviation</span>.
+In 1977 at the **Tenerife airport** a collision between a klm boing and a Pam an, killed 583 people making this the <span style="text-decoration: underline;">biggest tragedy in the history of aviation.
 The reasons are several, one of this was a terroristic attack at the main Gran Canaria aiport that caused the air traffic to be moved to Tenerife.

 **9 &#8211; The world&#8217;s smallest hotel is on the Hierro island.**